GenIE: Generative Information Extraction: Introduction

 \section{Introduction}

-The ability to extract structured semantic information from unstructured texts is crucial for many AI tasks such as knowledge discovery~\citep{KBpopulation, KBneuralnetextraction}, knowledge maintenance~\citep{tang-etal-2019-learning}, symbolic representation, and reasoning~\citep{Ji2021ASO}.
-The interface between free text and structured knowledge is formalized by \emph{knowledge base population}~\citep[KBP;][]{KBpopulation}, which proposes to represent the information contained in text using \emph{(subject, relation, object)} fact triplets.
+The ability to extract structured semantic information from unstructured texts is crucial for many AI tasks such as knowledge discovery~\citep{ji-grishman-2011-knowledge, trisedya-etal-2019-neural}, knowledge maintenance~\citep{tang-etal-2019-learning}, symbolic representation, and reasoning~\citep{Ji2021ASO}.
+The interface between free text and structured knowledge is formalized by \emph{knowledge base population}~\citep[KBP;][]{ji-grishman-2011-knowledge}, which proposes to represent the information contained in text using \emph{(subject, relation, object)} fact triplets.
 In this work, we focus on closed information extraction (cIE), the problem of extracting exhaustive sets of fact triplets expressible under the relation and entity constraints defined by a Knowledge Base (KB) schema.
-As KB, we use Wikidata ~\citep{vrandevcic2012wikidata} because it is publicly available, well-curated, expressive, and the most commonly used KB in downstream applications ~\citep{tang-etal-2019-learning, Ji2021ASO}.

 Traditionally, cIE was approached with pipelines that sequentially combine named entity recognition~\citep{NER}, entity linking~\citep{EntityLinking}, and relation extraction~\citep{RelExtract}.
-Entity linking and relation extraction serve as grounding steps matching entities and relations to numerical identifiers in a KB, e.g., QIDs for Wikidata.
-Recently, \newcite{KBneuralnetextraction} pointed out that such pipeline architectures suffer from the accumulation of errors and proposed an end-to-end alternative.
+Entity linking and relation extraction serve as grounding steps, matching entities and relations to numerical identifiers in a KB, e.g., QIDs and PIDs for Wikidata.
+Recently,~\citet{trisedya-etal-2019-neural} pointed out that such pipeline architectures suffer from the accumulation of errors and proposed an end-to-end alternative.
 Nevertheless, existing methods are still only practical for small schemas with unrealistically small numbers of relations and entities.